-For rice harvested in FY2020 onward, inspection of all rice bags is replaced with random monitoring, except for rice harvested in former Areas under Evacuation Orders, etc. From now on, the inspection method is to be shifted to random inspection by stages also in former Areas under Evacuation Orders, etc. From rice harvested in FY2022, Hirono Town and Kawauchi Village started to adopt random monitoring.
+For rice harvested in FY2020 onward, inspection of all rice bags is replaced with random monitoring, except for rice harvested in former Areas under Evacuation Orders, etc. From now on, the inspection method is to be shifted to random monitoring by stages also in former Areas under Evacuation Orders, etc. From rice harvested in FY2022, Hirono Town and Kawauchi Village, and from rice harvested in FY2023, Tamura City started to adopt random monitoring.